jina-ai/finetuner/docs/2_step_by_step/2_2_experiment_and_run.md

 (experiment-and-runs)=
 # Two basic concepts: Experiment and Run

-Finetuner organizes your training based on two concepts: `Experiment` and `Run`.
+Finetuner organizes your training based on two concepts: {class}`~finetuner.experiment.Experiment` and {class}`~finetuner.run.Run`.

-An `Experiment` defines the machine learning task you're fine-tuning for.
+An Experiment defines the machine learning task you're fine-tuning for.
-A `Run` is a piece of code that performs the `Experiment` with specific configurations.
+A Run is a piece of code that performs the Experiment with specific configurations.
-An `Experiment` contains a list of `Run`s, each with different configurations.
+An Experiment contains a list of Runs, each with different configurations.
 For example: